gap-packages/francy/js/packages/francy-renderer-graphviz/README.md

 # Francy Graphviz Renderer

-This package contains the implementation of graphs and charts using viz.js (Gaphviz).
+This package contains the implementation of graphs and charts using Graphviz.

 # Usage